open/close all folders

-- In Cerebus the Aardvark, Cerebus' hometown has "lockout", a form of shunning signified by the townspeople closing and locking their doors in that person's face.
+- Cerebus the Aardvark: Cerebus' hometown has "lockout", a form of shunning signified by the townspeople closing and locking their doors as someone tries to approach their homes.
 Cerebus suffers this for missing his father's death and funeral while running around with his lover Jaka, which the townsfolk see as immensely disrespectful and shameful.

-- A rare heroic example: In Judge Dredd, retiring Judges who don't want to take a desk job may choose to take The Long Walk.
+- Judge Dredd features a rare heroic example.
+Retiring Judges who don't want to take a desk job may choose to take The Long Walk.
 It includes a ceremony with a gun salute, after which the ex-Judge is exiled into the Cursed Earth outside Mega City to bring the Law to the mutants and criminals there.

-- In Pitch Perfect the day after the new Bellas get brought into the group, two are kicked out for having had sex with a Treblemaker the previous evening.
+- Pitch Perfect: The day after the new Bellas get brought into the group, two are kicked out for having had sex with a Treblemaker the previous evening.
 One isn't shown, but the other is forced to drag her chair off to the side on her way out.
 Later Beca is almost forced out and starts to drag her chair away, before being called back into the group.

-- O Brother, Where Art Thou? cements Homer Stokes' political defeat when he offends his audience enough that they literally run him out of town on a rail.
+- O Brother, Where Art Thou?: Homer Stokes' political defeat is cemented when he offends his audience enough that they literally run him out of town on a rail.

 - Anathem is named after the mathic world's ritual of singing a song to members who are leaving (or being kicked out) of their cloister.
 The word is a portmanteau of "anthem" and "anathema."